-Veteran Compensation Benefits
+Veteran Disability Benefits

-A veteran may be entitled to VA compensation benefits if he/she has a service–connected medical disability.
-“Service-connected” in this instance means that the "disability was incurred or aggravated, or that the death resulted from a disability incurred or aggravated, in line of duty in the active military, naval, or air service."
+A veteran may be entitled to VA disability benefits if he/she has a service–connected medical disability.
+“Service-connected” in this instance means that the “disability was incurred or aggravated, or that the death resulted from a disability incurred or aggravated, in line of duty in the active military, naval, or air service.”
 38 U.S. Code §101(16).

 Following the initial application for compensation benefits, the veteran’s Regional Office will issue a decision.
 If the decision is not completely favorable, you have one year from the date of the decision to file an appeal to the Board of Veterans’ Appeals.
 An appeal can be filed for any reason though the two most common basis for appeal are: (1) VA denied benefits for a disability that began in, or was aggravated by, service; and (2) VA failed to appropriately rate the disability.

 The veteran has to prove, by a preponderance of the evidence, that his/her medical condition incurred while in service or that the service aggravated a pre-existing medical condition.
 In service and post-service medical records and physician opinions are often used to meet this burden of proof.
 In some cases, symptoms of a medical condition, although incurred in service and known to be connected to service do not manifest until a year or more after discharge.
 With some of these such conditions, if the veteran becomes symptomatic within a specific number of years after discharge, it is presumed that the condition is service-connected if the veteran demonstrates that he/she is at least 10% disabled by that condition within the required time frame.
 In addition, there are cancers and other diseases that are presumed to be service-connected regardless of when the symptoms manifest, depending on whether the veteran is a former prisoner of war, exposed to radiation while in service, or exposed to Agent Orange during the Vietnam War.